Personality as a Spectrum

 Understand yourself through 11 continuous dimensions — not personality types, not boxes, not a verdict.
 A structured framework for honest self-reflection built on a century of personality research.

-This is a layperson's synthesis — not a clinical tool.
+A layperson's synthesis — not a clinical tool.
+Designed for adults reflecting on themselves; results for minors or for assessing other people without their consent are not what this is for.
 Your profile belongs to you, not to us.

 Where would you like to start?